 March Travel Tips

-- If you want to go camping at a California state park in March, make your reservations six months ahead of time in September.
-Everything you need to know is about California State Park reservations is here.
+- If you want to go camping at a California state park in March, make your reservations six months ahead of time in September when reservations open.
+Many of them fill up immediately, especially popular sites like Yosemite.